Bhiwani Airport

 Bhiwani Aerodrome (ICAO: VIBW), also called Bhiwani Air Strip, is a public civil aerodrome adjacent to Gujrani village in the Bhiwani district of the Indian state of Haryana.

 History

 In 1948, first airstrip was built in Haryana when Ambala Air Force Station was established.

+In 1975, Bhiwani airstip was built on 128 acre with 1070 m runway and one hanger.

 On 31 July, 2013, the Chief Minister of Haryana announced that the Government of Haryana had applied for an expansion of the civilian airports namely Hisar Airport, Karnal Airport, Bhiwani Airport, Pinjore Airport and Narnaul Airport.
 Approval was granted by the central government for plans of the Hisar Domestic Airport and Karnal Domestic Airport.
 Discussions with the central government also considered setting up an additional cargo airport in the state.

 In July 2014, a Right to Information (RTI) request revealed that the Directorate General of Civil Aviation (India) (DGCA) had never received a formal proposal from the Congress Government of Haryana and there were no plans to upgrade the airport.